valentinnguyen/DH110-Assignment-Final/README.md

 ##### By Valentin Nguyen, Digital Humanities 110: UI/UX Design, Spring 2021

 ## Introduction
 GenMeet is an app that is meant to "bridge the gap" by providing an opportunity to bring people from different generations together.
 Generation gaps are an inevitable phenomenon that happens naturally as cultures, trends, music genres, and language develop across eras.
-The youth might often hear elders being their phrases with, "Kids these days..." or, "When I was young..."
-The contrast between generations largely has to do with the advancement of technology.
+The contrast between generations largely depends on the advancement of technology.
 Although boomers (refered to those born between 1946 to 1964, whom are now between 58 to 65 years old as of 2021) use the Internet on a regular basis, Millenials (20 to 36 year olds) and younger generation are much more involved and technologically well-versed.

 The goal of GenMeet is to bridge the generational gap by being open to learning and understanding why these differences exist, and exploring new ways to communicate with others.
 It encourages users to learn how to communicate effectively and respectfully in a multi-generational environment, and leverage differences to build stronger relationships.
 This project will encourage conversations between people of different age groups and would allow for anyone, no matter how well-versed they are in technology, to accessbily use the service.
-It will hopefully serve people who are younger as well as others who are older, especially those who are local in the Los Angeles area, to become more interested in socializing with others despite the generation gap.

 ## Design Statement